elmsln/elmsln/docs/development/Applying-Shortcodes.md

 ===============

 ###Background info for navigating section offerings
-Before we begin implementing tokens, you need to move away from the master section
+Before we begin implementing tokens, you need to move away from the master section.

 1. Go to the course pages
 2. Move away from the master section by clicking the admin tab on the top left of the screen
 3. Find the section chooser, and select a different section.